Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 The feeblest of your accounts will be the Japanese one.
 It cannot be used for normal invoicing, and can only accept sales proceeds from a small group of platforms in Japan such as Amazon, Apple, eBay, Google, JD.com and Shopify.
 This also gives us a hint at who Airwallex is targeting and who it is best suited for.

-Careful onboarding process, but faster than most banks
+Careful onboarding, but faster than most banks

-The polarisation of Airwallex reviews online, most of which seem to be either five stars or just one, seems to illustrate this.
-The ones accepted as customers are overjoyed using the service, while some are being declined, sometimes after a prolonged process where more documentation has been requested and there has also been an onboarding call before the final ‘no’.
+Customers who were accepted are overjoyed with the service.
+Others are being declined, sometimes after a prolonged process where more documentation were requested and there was also an onboarding call before the final ‘no’.

-During the application process, Airwallex requests basic company documents and ID copies and suggests they will be reviewed in one business day.
-While this may be true for the simplest cases, some additional documentation is often required, for example an organisation chart indicating beneficial owners.
+While this may be true for the simplest cases, additional documentation is often required, like an organisation chart indicating beneficial owners.
 This can prolong the process by a few days.

 Attentive customer service